 Real Life Bluffing

-Jeffrey Goldberg, The Obama Doctrine – The U.S. president talks through his hardest decisions about America’s role in the world (The Atlantic, April 2016 issue, trvd.
+Jeffrey Goldberg describes how U.S. president Barack Obama talked about his hardest decisions about America’s role in the world – proving he can bluff.
+(The Atlantic, April 2016 issue, trvd.
 2016-05-10]

 “One afternoon in late January, as I [Jeffrey Goldberg] was leaving the Oval Office, I mentioned to [US President Barack] Obama a moment from an interview in 2012 when he told me that he would not allow Iran to gain possession of a nuclear weapon.